jeff-frederic/ImageTransform/README.md

-# PNG2ASCII
+# JPEG2ASCII
-Generate beautiful ASCII text directly from any PNG image!
+Generate beautiful ASCII text directly from any image!